top of page

 *If you have pain at night or during sleep (which is normal as cortisol drops), put a heat pad on the area before bed.
 If you are stiff and in pain waking up, add heat at that time.

-So, we know that heat brings qi and blood and helps nourish regions of the body that are in pain, then we can use, hot baths, heat packs and infrared lights and saunas, to treat pain, 1-2 times a day if acute and regularly, weekly or monthly as a preventative.
+We know that heat brings qi and blood and helps nourish regions of the body that are in pain, then we can use, hot epson salt baths, heat packs and infrared lights and saunas, to treat pain, 1-2 times a day if acute and regularly, weekly or monthly as a preventative.

 Sometimes in the office, I talk about the dark cool material parts of ourselves, the heavy vitamins and minerals of our blood, our adrenals and sex hormones, this is all part of our “yin.”
-Yin deficiency signs are when the yang can take over, so they are hot and dry signs in the body, as well as aspects of hormone imbalance, exhaustion, waking easily from sleep, and hot flashes.
+In a society that is hyper yang (go go go) Yin deficiency signs arise when the yang can take over, so they are hot and dry signs in the body, as well as aspects of hormone imbalance, exhaustion, waking easily from sleep, and hot flashes.
 Almost everyone in the US, has a little bit of yin deficiency, since our culture is so yang, during the colder months, these recommendations are essential.

 • Sleep in a very dark room on an empty stomach